mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 * Semitones mode
 * Formant preserving

-The Pitch knob changes a pitch of a track up or down.
+The Pitch knob changes the pitch of a track up or down.
 For the default middle position, the track pitch is unchanged.
-The Range knob ensures setting a range of the Pitch knob.
+The Range knob ensures setting the range of the Pitch knob.
 The Pitch knob based on the range setting can work from zero range to 2 octaves range.
 These two knobs work similarly to the real professional Pioneer DJM-900NX2 mixer which is widely used in clubs for live DJ mixing.
 Then, the Semitones mode toggle was added.
 This option sets the scale